Important things you need to know

 If you get a quote or buy through one of our partner or affinity associations, we may pass some of the personal information back to them (e.g. policy details, claims, membership and suspected or proven fraud and other financial crime information).

 If you request a quote on a price comparison website or other introductory service, the information you give them is passed to us.
 We’ll also pass personal information (e.g. policy details, and suspected or proven fraud and other financial crime information) back to them.

 We may use public information (such as electoral roll, county court judgements, vehicle taxation status, MOT information, bankruptcy or repossessions).

-We’ll only send you marketing information about our products and services if you’ve given us permission.
-You can withdraw your consent at any time.
-We may use your home address, phone numbers and email address to contact you according to your marketing preferences.
+We will send you marketing information by email, post, phone and/or SMS about our products, services, discounts and business updates from Allianz Group if you’ve given us permission.
+We use your home address, phone numbers and email address to contact you according to your marketing preferences.

 We may use published information, including social media, for prevention and detection of fraud.

 We use other companies to provide some services, e.g. banks and building societies, breakdown and recovery agents, claim adjusters, claim suppliers, legal service providers, communication services, debt recovery agencies, marketing agencies, reward voucher and incentive scheme administrators, fraud and other financial crime investigation services etc. They will be given the personal information they (or their sub-contractors) need to manage their service.

 We may share personal information with market research agencies who will conduct market research and business analysis on our behalf.

 Reinsurers provide insurance policies to insurance companies.
 Insurance companies engage a reinsurance broker to advise and assist in arranging a reinsurance policy.
 We may need to share any personal information, including policy, claims, medical, and suspected fraud and other financial crime information, with our reinsurers and reinsurance brokers.